MIDS-scaling-up/v3/week01/hw/Readme.md

 ```

-Use the `configure_xavier.sh` script in this repo to set up swap space after you have rebooted and verified that you are running your Operating System from the SSD:
+Use the `configure_jetson.sh` script in this repo to set up swap space after you have rebooted and verified that you are running your Operating System from the SSD:

 ```
 git clone https://github.com/MIDS-scaling-up/v3.git
 cd v3/week01/hw
-chmod +x configure_xavier.sh
+chmod +x configure_jetson.sh
-./configure_xavier.sh
+./configure_jetson.sh
 ```

 Install jtop (a monitoring tool from https://github.com/rbonghi/jetson_stats):

 ```
+sudo apt update
+sudo apt install python3-pip
 sudo -H pip install -U jetson-stats sudo reboot